-The property is located at 1889 metres elevation on the south side of Midge Creek, some 39 kilometres east-southeast of Nelson.
+The Wisconsin occurrence is located at 1889 metres elevation on the south side of Seeman Creek, a tributary of Midge Creek, approximately 39 kilometres east-southeast of Nelson.

-The Wisconsin property is located near the southern end of the Kootenay Arc, a generally north trending, west dipping arcuate zone of metavolcanics and metasediments.
-The area is underlain by successively younger strata from east to west, ranging from the Helikian Purcell Supergroup in the east (by Kootenay Lake), through the Hadrynian Windermere Supergroup and Hadrynian-Lower Cambrian strata of the Hamill Group, Badshot and Mohican formations, and the Lower Cambrian and younger Lardeau Group to the west.
+The Wisconsin property is located near the southern end of the Kootenay Arc, a generally north-trending, west-dipping arcuate zone of metavolcanics and metasediments.
+The area is underlain by successively younger strata from east to west, ranging from the middle Proterozoic (Helikian) Purcell Supergroup in the east (by Kootenay Lake), through the late Proterozoic (Hadrynian) Windermere Supergroup and late Proterozoic (Hadrynian)-lower Cambrian strata of the Hamill Group (Badshot and Mohican formations) and lower Cambrian and younger Lardeau Group to the west.
 All successions are cut by middle to late Mesozoic intrusive rocks.

 The base of the Windermere assemblage unconformably overlies the Purcell Supergroup and is marked by a distinctive polymict conglomerate of the Toby Formation.
 Conformably overlying the Toby Formation are mafic volcanics of the Irene Volcanic Formation consisting of green mafic tuffs and massive to schistose greenstone.
-The upper Windermere succession, in conformable contact with the Irene Volcanic Formation, is made up of the Horsethief Creek Group consisting predominantly of argillite "grit" and phyllite with interbeds of grey limestone, quartzite and conglomerate or diamictite.
-Some workers divide the Horsethief Creek Group into two formations: the Monk Formation, the basal formation, consisting of two phyllitic units divided by a grey limestone member is overlain conformably by the Three Sisters Formation consisting of grits, quartzite and conglomerate.
-An upper grit unit of the Three Sisters Formation is thought to be the top of the Horsethief Creek Group locally marking the boundary to the conformably overlying Hamill Group (Assessment Report 14265).
+The upper Windermere succession, in conformable contact with the Irene Volcanic Formation, is made up of Horsethief Creek Group rocks consisting predominantly of argillite "grit" and phyllite with interbeds of grey limestone, quartzite and conglomerate or diamictite.
+Some workers divide the Horsethief Creek Group into two formations: the basal Monk Formation, consisting of two phyllitic units divided by a grey limestone member, is overlain conformably by the Three Sisters Formation, which consists of grits, quartzite and conglomerate.
+An upper grit unit of the Three Sisters Formation is thought to form the top of the Horsethief Creek Group locally, marking the boundary with the conformably overlying Hamill Group (Assessment Report 14265).

-The mineralization varies from massive to semimassive with varying proportions of arsenopyrite and pyrite making up the majority of the sulphides and lesser amounts of barite, galena, sphalerite, chalcopyrite, pyrrhotite and valleriite.
-Metallurgical examinations indicate that most gold is found as inclusions in chalcopyrite or with galena fracture fillings in pyrite and arsenopyrite.
-Thin section study of drill core indicates that alteration of the metasedimentary hostrock comprises muscovite, chlorite, sericite and carbonate.
-Further evidence in drill core shows at least two phases of mineralization, one of which consists of massive arsenopyrite-pyrite mineralization and the second consisting of lesser amounts of galena, sphalerite, arsenopyrite, pyrite and pyrrhotite associated with quartz veining (Assessment Report 14265).
+The mineralization varies from massive to semi-massive, with varying proportions of arsenopyrite and pyrite making up the majority of the sulphides and lesser amounts of barite, galena, sphalerite, chalcopyrite, pyrrhotite and valleriite making up the remainder.
+Metallurgical examinations indicate that most gold is found as inclusions in chalcopyrite or within galena fracture fillings in pyrite and arsenopyrite.
+Thin section study of drill core indicates that alteration of the metasedimentary host rock is composed of muscovite, chlorite, sericite and carbonate.
+Further evidence in drill core shows at least two phases of mineralization: massive arsenopyrite-pyrite mineralization and lesser amounts of galena, sphalerite, arsenopyrite, pyrite and pyrrhotite associated with quartz veining (Assessment Report 14265).

-Certain aspects of the Wisconsin deposit bear a striking similarity to the J & L "Sedex" deposit (082M 003) north of Revelstoke, including mineralogy, structure and roughly similar position within the Horsethief Creek-Hamill sedimentary pile.
-It is probable that the Wisconsin deposit is a Sedex (sedimentary exhalative) type which has been remobilized in the vicinity of the later granodioritic intrusion and re-deposited along shears developed along the granodiorite-metasediment contact (Assessment Report 14265).
+Certain aspects of the Wisconsin deposit bear a striking similarity to the J & L "Sedex" deposit (MINFILE 082M 003) north of Revelstoke, including mineralogy, structure and a roughly similar position within the Horsethief Creek-Hamill sedimentary pile.
+It is probable that the Wisconsin deposit is a Sedex (sedimentary exhalative) type that has been remobilized in the vicinity of the later granodioritic intrusion and re-deposited along shears developed along the granodiorite-metasediment contact (Assessment Report 14265).

-Mineralization at Wisconsin has been extended by drilling 300 metres along strike and approximately 200 metres downdip on the Main zone with indication of increased grade and thickness to the north (Assessment Report 14265).
+Mineralization at Wisconsin has been extended by drilling 300 metres along strike and approximately 200 metres down-dip on the Main zone with indications of increased grade and thickness to the north (Assessment Report 14265).